-Rotary lime kilns typically have four refractory zones.
-Long process kilns require abrasion resistant, high strength alumina brick for the charging zone, where abrasion of the stone can be particularly severe.
-Short preheater kilns normally do not have a charging zone that sees high abrasion as preheated stone is partially softened.
+Rotary lime kilns typically have four refractory zones with varying types of refractory.
+Long process kilns require abrasion resistant, high strength alumina brick for the charging zone.
+The charging zone is where the abrasion of the stone can be particularly severe.
+Short preheater kilns normally do not have a charging zone that sees high abrasion as the preheated stone is partially softened.

-Basic Brick for the Burning Zone:
+Basic Brick Refractory for the Burning Zone:

 60% to 70% alumina brick linings are the most common brick types in the calcining zones.
 Rescal 70D offers consistent, economic performance while maintaining good alkali resistance and positive reheat property for improved lining stability.
-Seneca 60P offers improved abrasion resistance at a competitive cost.
+Seneca 60Ps high quality offers improved abrasion resistance at a competitive cost.

 Phosphate-bonds give alumina brick high mechanical strength and exceptional abrasion resistance at high temperatures.
 Alumex P-85-HS is an 80% alumina class burned phosphate-bonded brick.
 Alumex P-85-HS is effective in charging zones of long rotary lime kilns.
 Alumex P-85-HS is also effective for the kiln shell linings where heat exchangers are employed.